A Git workflow with RStudio, R and usethis

 To create a new R project for this exercise call the function:

-::create_project(path = "path/to/project/project_name") usethis
+usethis::create_project(path = "path/to/project/project_name")

-and set up and empty RStudio project.
-The project will then immediately open in a new RStudio instance.
-You can see that by default, the project already has some files inside (among them a .gitignore
+This will create a folder with project_name and set up and empty RStudio project.
+The project will open in a new RStudio instance.
+You can see that by default, the project already has some files inside (among them a .gitignore file).

-Step 2: Initialize a git repository
+Step 2: Initialize a new Git repository

-With the project opened call the function
+With the project open call the function

-Step 3: Create a remote repository on GitHub
+Step 3: Publish your project on GitHub

-Really convenient :tada:
+Really convenient 🎉

 Step 4: Make some changes